baleada/docs/src/prose/spa-links/index.md

 ---
 title: What is Baleada SPA Links?
-tags: Configuration utilities, Markdown-it, Inertia, Next, Nuxt, Sapper, React, Vue, Svelte
 source: markdown-it-spa-links
 publish: true
 order: 0
+summary: A Markdown-it plugin that replaces the default link markup with the correct routing component for your single-page application
 ---

-Baleada SPA Links is a [Markdown-it](https://markdown-it.github.io/) plugin that replaces the default link markup with markup that tells your single-page application to handle the routing (i.e. navigate to the route without doing a full page refresh).
+Baleada SPA Links is a [Markdown-it](https://markdown-it.github.io/) plugin that replaces the default link markup with the correct routing component for your single-page application.

 For example, if you're using [Nuxt](https://nuxtjs.org), you can write the following Markdown: